gergoerdi/clash-compucolor2/README.md

 ## Limitations

-* The CRT 5027 video controller only implements the 64⨯32 character mode used by the Compcolor II
+* The CRT 5027 video controller only implements the 64⨯32 character mode used by the Compucolor II

 * The serial data rate of the TMS 5501 is fixed at 9600 bps